mkierzenka/SWDevProj/report/doc.md

  * getAndWait(Key): retrieves data with the given Key from the Key's node
  * getValue(Key): return the value that the given key maps to; this method will not do any serialization or deserialization, rather will return the result exactly as it is stored
+ * getFromNetwork(Key): helper to get value from network if not stored locally; used by getValue

 * Key: these are used to define a piece of data at a level higher than the local KV store.
 Since data can exist in any of the stores, we need multiple attributes to keep track of data